extrawurst/twir-bot/README.md

 # twir-bot
-Little 🤖 helping [TWIR](https://github.com/rust-lang/this-week-in-rust) 🦀 authors extracting gathered content from discord.
+Little discord 🤖 helping [TWIR](https://github.com/rust-lang/this-week-in-rust) 🦀 authors managing weekly community updates.

 # context
 The weekly updates from the community is assembled by a couple of contributors gathering links in a discord channel first for review and later assembly into a PR.
 Assembling the PR usually meant a lot of manual effort.
 This bot simplifies this a lot: